Bar Stool Buying Guide

 The length of the bar obviously plays a big role here but it is a good rule of thumb to leave around 15cm between each stool.
-Both of our wonderful bar stool models are 48cm wide so all you need to do is measure the length of your bar, subtract 48 x the number of stools you want and then another 15 x the number of gaps.
+James, our wonderful bar stool model are 48cm wide so all you need to do is measure the length of your bar, subtract 48 x the number of stools you want and then another 15 x the number of gaps.
 This calculation might be worth doing before the final bar dimensions are in place so you can get the number of stools you want rather than being limited after the bar has been installed.

 The key in choosing the right stool type is to think about the style of your kitchen or bar area and work with that.
-Adding a modern set of bar stools to a traditional kitchen is not going to work so plan ahead and set the tone before you start looking.
+Adding a modern set of bar stools to a traditional kitchen may not work so plan ahead and set the tone before you start looking.
 It is worth remembering that in many cases chrome and metal finishes can tarnish over time and cheaper painted finishes can also wear away.
 All of our stools are finished to a very high standard and are designed to last which means you do not have to worry about them look faded and flat 12 months after buying them.

 Upholstered bar stools offer the best of all worlds.
 There is a huge range of choice when it comes to fabrics and designs while also providing comfort.
-We offer a wide range of designer fabrics from the likes of Christian Lacroix and Matthew Williamson, as well as hard wearing and super comfy colour matching options.
+We offer a wide range of designer fabrics from the likes of Christian Lacroix and Kit Kemp, as well as hard wearing and super comfy colour matching options.
 All of our stools are individually upholstered and offer a sumptuous level of comfort while remaining functional .